-This Dad & His 4-Year-Old Son Dancing In 'Frozen' Costumes Are Adorably Crushing Toxic Masculinity
+This Dad & His Son Dancing In Elsa Dresses Are Adorably Crushing Toxic Masculinity

 The recent, controversial Gillette ad thrust the topic of toxic masculinity into the spotlight yet again, sparking debates and heated reactions all around.
 But along with serious discussion and self-reflection, a gentler form of gender role disruption is occurring — and parents are playing a big role in that.
 For example, this dad and his 4-year-old son danced in Frozen costumes, and the viral video of it confronts toxic masculinity in a way that is equal parts empowering and downright adorable.

 Ørjan Burøe, comedian and dad from Norway, posted a video of himself and his son Dexter dancing their hearts out to the hit Frozen song "Let It Go," while each wearing a version of Elsa's iconic blue dress.
 The dance video has since gone viral — with more than 39 million views so far — leading to laughs and smiles around the world.
 But Burøe said that there is an important purpose behind his and Dexter's dance party.

 "[Dexter]'s just the biggest fan of Elsa at the moment," Burøe told CBS News.
 "I thought maybe I should try to see it through his eyes."
 So naturally, dad ordered two Elsa costumes on eBay and dressed up with his son to get down.
 Buroøe told CBS News that his son and the public both learn something from the experience.
 "It's important to embarrass yourself and let it go," he told the news outlet.

 Despite what his critics might say, he sees nothing wrong with a grown man and his son dancing around in dresses — and neither do I, for the record.